-Training - Bromford will ensure all colleagues, contractors, and third-party organisations, have access to effective, role specific training, during their induction, and will deliver refresher training as required.
-Bromford will ensure colleagues, contractors, and third-party organisations understand relevant processes to enable them to be confident and competent at safeguarding children and vulnerable adults.
-Designated Safeguarding Leads are in place across the business to provide additional support to colleagues, promote awareness and share best practice.
+Training - Bromford will ensure all colleagues, contractors, and third-party organisations, have access to effective training and understand relevant processes to enable them to be confident and competent at safeguarding children and vulnerable adults.

 Partnership Working - Bromford will work in partnership with local authorities and agencies who are protecting children and vulnerable adults from abuse, harm, or neglect.